Discerning Hearts - Catholic Podcasts

 ï»ż

-Tuesday of the Second Week of Eastertide â A Time of Lectio Divina for the Discerning Heart Podcast
+Sunday of the Twenty-Ninth Week in Ordinary Time â A Time of Lectio Divina for the Discerning Heart Podcast

 As you begin, take a deep breath and exhale slowly.
 For at least the next few moments, surrender all the cares and concerns of this day to the Lord.